-If you take a stroll through the pet store, you’ve noticed that there are so many different dog walking tools available.
+If you take a stroll through the pet store, you’ve noticed that there are so many different dog-walking tools available.
 You name it, we’ve heard it all.
-Ranging from collars, harnesses, leashes to backpacks for your pupper, each one is specially designed for a specific purpose.
+Ranging from collars, harnesses, leashes to backpacks for your dog, each one is specially designed for a specific purpose.
 If you are in a dilemma as to which tool is ideal for your furkid, we’re here to help.

 While collars are aplenty, the most common ones you can find at your local pet store are flat collars, martingale collars, and choke collars.

 The standard flat collar is fuss-free, simple and comfortable, and hence, most widely used by paw-rents.
-Not only that, it comes in an array of designs—including collars bespeckled in jewels or even glitter—making them more attractive.
+Not only that, but it also comes in an array of designs (including collars bespeckled in jewels or even glitter) making them more attractive.
 However, a flat collar is especially useful for easy-going dogs that do not have obedience problems when less to no tugging is required.

 Martingale collars are similar to flat collars, but with a chain.
 The collar is made up of two loops—the larger one is the standard collar that goes around Fido’s neck and the smaller loop, made of metal chain, is attached to the larger loop.
 When you or your furkid tugs on the leash that is attached to the smaller loop, it will tighten slightly.

 This is especially useful for dogs that are undergoing training, as the extra feature allows the collar to tighten when it needs to.
 Plus, these are recommended for dogs who tend to slip out of their collars, as the martingale collar makes it harder for a pooch to slip free.